bob1de/hass-apps/docs/apps/schedy/tutorial.rst

 Then, we adapt the schedules accordingly.
 The pattern we follow is :ref:`this one
 <schedy/schedules/expressions/examples/conditional-sub-schedules>`, should you need
-help understanding what's going on here..
+help understanding what's going on here.

 1. Living room::